openfaas/docs/docs/openfaas-pro/introduction.md

 Efficiency and redundancy:

+* [Flexible auto-scaling engine](/architecture/autoscaling/) to get the scaling just right either on RPS, Inflight requests or CPU.
 * [Scale idle functions to zero](/openfaas-pro/scale-to-zero) to save on cost and increase efficiency
 * [Retries for invocations](/openfaas-pro/retries) to handle failures, known problems with downstream APIs and concurrency-limited functions